 Column (f).
-Enter the fair market value of noncash property in U.S. dollars for each type of assistance.
+Enter the FMV of noncash property in U.S. dollars for each type of assistance.
 If multiple properties were transferred for the type of assistance, enter information for each.

 Column (g).
 For noncash property, enter a description of the property.
 If multiple properties were transferred, enter a description of each.